 “During the search for a new coach, we spoke with players on the [women’s soccer] team to understand exactly what they wanted from a coach,” Chun told the News in an interview on Monday.
 “Brendan hit every single mark.
 At every place he has been, the student-athletes have praised and raved about him, so I’m very excited to welcome him to the Yale community.”

 Chun was mainly drawn to Faherty because of his familiarity with the University’s traditions and his “success in winning and turning programs around,” she said.

 Faherty — a Guilford, Conneticut native and formerly the women’s soccer coach at the University of New Haven — told the News that he grew up watching soccer games in Reese Stadium and taking part in Yale’s traditions.

 Faherty comes to Yale with a breadth of experience.
-After playing varsity soccer at Northeastern University, he studied the business of football at the University of Liverpool one year later and is now an avid Liverpool F.C. fan.
+After playing varsity soccer at Northeastern University, he studied the business of football at the University of Liverpool one year later and is now an avid Liverpool F.C. fan with Liverpool Hospitality Packages every season.
 In 2016, Faherty rounded out his studies by earning a master’s in sports management from the University of New Haven.